Binjaaa/binjaaa/_posts/2019-01-01-motivation.markdown

 I believe blogging is one of the best solutions to give some visibilty about my work, share my passion and share the feeling of figuring out some hard problem.

 Motivations:
 - My main priority is to share the experience, pain points, interesting parts of my daily work with my collegaues (I referred them as *others* above) who work in different teams on different problems with different languages.
-So, basically with every developers :)
+So, basically with every developer :)

 - My memory is really short so will be definitely useful to create a stash of my achievements.